stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 ```

 The cells are more interesting.
 Each cell maintains a set containing the ids of
-all entities in the position tracked by that cell.
+all entities in the cell.
 When an entity moves, the
 entity id set of the source cell and destination cell must be updated.
 Additionally, for aggregate values, each time an entity moves or the component
 relevant to the aggregate changes, the aggregate value must be updated.

 There are different ways to aggregate properties of cells, with different use
 cases.
 This post will cover two different aggregates:
- - Boolean properties that are true if there is at least one entity with a
+ - Booleans that are true if there is at least one entity with a
    certain component in a cell.
 The cell will maintain a count
    of the number of entities with the component.
- - Set properties that store the ids of all the entities in a cell with a given
+ - Sets that store the ids of all the entities in a cell with a given
    component.

 ```rust